 I have been teaching photography for more than two decades and what began as traditional lessons in apertures and shutter speeds has shifted dramatically over the past five years.
-Now, my workshops, walking tours and courses emphasize the most important skill necessary to photography: awareness.
+Now, my Jerusalem workshops, my Israel photography tours and my courses emphasize the most important skill necessary to photography: awareness.

 Fortunately, there are remedies to this malaise and photography is one of the best.
 A camera is a powerful and proven tool for developing visual skills and mental focus, mindfulness and awareness to discover details that a glance overlooks or a distracted mind will not perceive.
 A camera is a weapon to reclaim the lost moments of your life.

 It may seem paradoxical to suggest using one form of technology to overcome a problem created by that same technology.
 But it works for two important reasons.
 First, there is no need to abandon the technology, go cold turkey and find a new source to nourish our addiction.
 When adopted prudently, technology can improve and enhance our lives tremendously.

 Secondly, learning to see, to slow down and observe more carefully – through the act of picture taking – is a natural remedy to repel the plethora of intrusions that invade our consciousness.

 “More than anything, the camera taught me how to see without a camera,” said Dorothea Lange, a 20th-century American documentary photographer.
 Though she offered this observation more than 70 years ago, it remains robustly true.
 When you learn to see – to truly see and not just look – the quality of your life is elevated at all times, whether or not you are holding a camera to your eye.

 A more fulfilling life